 After a referral is made, individuals will be contacted by a one-Link Service Coordinator to talk about the referral in more detail.

 We know that the hardest part of your recovery begins right after your ‘live-in’ treatment ends.
 That is why we have created a network of community-based supports and services, to help you build a recovery that is strong enough to last a lifetime.
 At Hope Place Centres, many of us have ‘been there’ and our own lived-experience makes us great when it comes to knowing what it takes to succeed in early recovery.
 It makes no difference whether your journey began in one of our ‘live-in’ treatment programs or someplace else; what really matters is the BIG difference that ‘HOPE’ can make in your recovery today.
 Reach out and connect with ‘HOPE’ right now by email at email@example.com or give us a call toll free at 1.877.761.6357 to find out more about the services listed below.

 - A Man’s Way through the 12 Steps Group

 - Couples & Family Counselling

 - NADA Auricular (ear) Acupuncture

-*Supports and services at ‘HOPE’ are always free, we also have childcare available at no charge and can even assist you with the cost of transportation.
+*Supports and services at ‘HOPE’ are always free and can even assist you with the cost of transportation.

 Hope Place Men’s Centre – Men’s ‘Live-In’ Treatment Program